EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 `line` is the documented default (Horizon sends only `line`). `id` covers fragments rendering a *subset* of the cart, where `forloop.index` would address the wrong lines, and staleness, where a stale index silently hits the wrong item while a stale key fails harmlessly.

-**No attribute = not cart-connected.** Invisible to the binding; still steppable, which is how a product-page stepper works.
+**No attribute = not a quantity control.** Invisible to the binding, and invisible to the element too — `<ajax-cart-quantity>` wraps cart-connected inputs only (v2 parity, `_src-old/controls/quantity-element.ts:32-39`).
+That is what makes the busy state honest: every stepper on the page is affected by the queue, so dimming on `isProcessing()` is true of all of them rather than of most.

+**Local stepping is therefore not supported.** A product-page quantity selector gets no help from this module; the merchant writes their own.
+Supporting it would mean the element could not tell whether the queue concerns it.

 **A quantity control is an `input[type="number"]`, everywhere.** The binding and the stepper element hold the same requirement, so the two halves never disagree about the same markup — a marker on a `type="text"` input, a `<textarea>`, or a wrapper is reported by the binding rather than silently ignored while the element errors about it. v2 also accepted text inputs; requiring `number` buys native numeric keyboards on mobile and native validation, and costs markup a merchant can convert with one attribute.